 The legacy of the colonial explorers of Africa lives on at Jack’s Camp: a unique encampment that combines the gracious living of the past and the high-speed thrill of modern quad bikes with the natural splendour of the endless Makgadikgadi Pans in Botswana.
 The pans, which were once a pre-historic lake roughly the size of Switzerland, are today among the largest salt flats in the world.
 Despite being both remote and unforgiving, the area teems with life: genets, Cape hares, honey badgers, brown hyena, Kalahari lions and porcupines can all be spotted.
-Jack’s Camp has a family of habituated meerkats who enjoy interacting with humans and the camp can also experience the outer reaches of the Great Migration, when herds of wildebeest thunder dustily past.
+Jack’s Camp has a family of habituated meerkats who enjoy interacting with humans.

 Guests’ tents are as romantic as the communal ones: there is no electricity so paraffin lamps are provided, spreading a warm and inviting glow around your room.
 Antiques are scattered everywhere, from the canopied 4-poster beds to the old-fashioned vanities in the en suite bathrooms.
 But, if you are lucky, your tent will not be only place you sleep: Jack’s Camp can arrange a night out on the pans under the Milky Way and an unforgettable way to greet the new dawn.